 My youngest child is 13 months old.
 Being that young he still naps twice a day and is just starting to walk everywhere he goes.
 Due to those 2 factors, I find it hard to be outside by myself with all 3 kids.

-When she is at school, not only does she get 3 outdoor recesses she also gets a regular gym time.
+When she is at school, not only does she get 3 outdoor recesses she also gets regular gym time.
 Because she gets so much outdoor time at school I don’t feel the pressure to make sure she gets that time at home.

-Build good qualities
+6. Build good qualities

 Her school has an environment that encourages independent thoughts and taking responsibility for their actions.
 These are all things that we try to teach at home but it’s nice that we are not the only adults in her life that try to teach her responsibility.

-A school is a great place to meet people.
+School is a great place to meet people.
 By sending our child to school, we have been able to meet many parents.
-Since we live and shop in the area our child goes to school, we are now starting to recognise parents and families where we go.
+Since we live and shop in the area our child goes to school, we are now starting to recognize parents and families where we go.